haya14busa/haya14busa-s-blog/source/_posts/2014-03-23-mastering-vim-easymotion.md

 " Search Motions
 " =======================================
-" Extend search motions with vital-over command line interface " Incremental highlight all matches
+" Extend search motions with vital-over command line interface " Incremental highlight of all the matches
-" Now, you don't need to repetitibly press `n` or `N` with EasyMotion feature " `<Tab>` & `<S-Tab>` to scroll up/down a page with next match " :h easymotion-command-line nmap g/ <Plug>(easymotion-sn)
+" Now, you don't need to repetitively press `n` or `N` with EasyMotion feature " `<Tab>` & `<S-Tab>` to scroll up/down a page with next match " :h easymotion-command-line nmap g/ <Plug>(easymotion-sn)